Chart Color Schemes

 Rivett is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Rivett, as per the latest Census, consisted of 86.8% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 81.7% houses and 18.2% other dwellings.
-Home ownership in Rivett was at 32.8%, with the rest being mortgaged (41.8%) or rented (25.4%).
-The median monthly mortgage repayment in Rivett was $2,140, lower than the Australian Capital Territory average of $2,251.
-The median weekly rent figure for Rivett was $322, compared to Australian Capital Territory's $420.
-Nationally, Rivett's mortgage repayments are higher at $2,140 compared to the Australian average of $1,863, while rents are lower at $322 compared to the national figure of $375.
+Dwelling structure in Rivett, as evaluated at the latest Census held on 28 August 2016, comprised 86.8% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's dwelling structure of 81.7% houses and 18.2% other dwellings.
+Home ownership in Rivett was at 32.8%, with mortgaged dwellings making up 41.8% and rented dwellings comprising 25.4%.
+The median monthly mortgage repayment in Rivett was $2,140 as of the Census date, lower than the Australian Capital Territory average of $2,251.
+The median weekly rent figure for Rivett stood at $322, compared to the Australian Capital Territory's $420.
+Nationally, Rivett's mortgage repayments were higher than the Australian average of $1,863 recorded in 2017-18, while rents were lower than the national figure of $375 for the same period.

 Frequently Asked Questions - Housing